levino/letsencrypt-cert-service/README.md

 ## Description

 This service can be run on a webserver to obtain letsencrypt certificates.
-It can be run on the server that the A record of the domain points to, but it the major benefit of this service is, that it can be run in a professional setup with loadbalancers and in this scenario be deployed on any node behind the loadbalancer without interrupting the live deployment.
+It can be run on the server that the A record of the domain points to, but the major benefit of this service is, that it can be run in a professional setup with loadbalancers and in this scenario be deployed on any node behind the loadbalancer without interrupting the live deployment.